Sun-Lab-NBB/sollertia-unity-tasks/README.md

 Each **task** can be conceptualized as a set of infinite corridor **segments** and the **transition probabilities** between then.
 Each segment is split into **cues*, which are portions of the corridor walls that have different colors/textures.
-Since each task segment typically contains a reward zone that conditionally delivers water to the animal, traversing each segment typically constitutes a single **experiment trial**.
+Since each task segment typically contains a stimulus trigger zone that conditionally delivers water to the animal, traversing each segment typically constitutes a single **experiment trial**.
 Therefore, the sequence of wall cues that makes each segment is frequently referred to as the **trial motifs** in this project and the sl-experiment documentation.